seek4life/WordPress-CI-CD-K8/README.md

 This test is to demo complete CI and CD of the WordPress CMS.
 This application does not use pre-built WordPress docker images.

+The kube yaml is configured to create 2 WordPress application POD and 1 MySQL POD.

 ### Requirements
 To demo the application git access to git repo is needed.
 To demonstrate the CICD Jenkins is used.
 To store the docker images public docker registry is used.